librity/the_one/README.md

 # [the_one](https://www.youtube.com/watch?v=oC483DTjRXU)

-This is meant to be a FullStack application th showcase my abilities with a stack and get hired.
+This is meant to be a FullStack application that showcase my abilities with a stack and get hired.
 It should:

 ## Requirements